Gangs in the United States: Organized crime gangs

-Organized criminal groups are a subtype of gang with a hierarchical leadership structure and in which individuals commit crime for personal gain.
+Organized criminal groups are a subtype of gang with a hierarchical leadership structure in which individuals commit crime for personal gain.
 For most members of these groups, criminal activities constitute their occupation.
-There are numerous organized criminal groups with operations in the United States (including transnational organized crime groups), such as Sinaloa Cartel, American Mafia, Latin Kings (gang), Jewish mafia, Triad Society, Russian mafia, Yakuza, Sicilian Mafia, and Irish Mob.
+There are numerous organized criminal groups with operations in the United States today (including transnational organized crime groups), such as the Sinaloa Cartel, American Mafia, Latin Kings, Jewish mafia, Triad Society, Russian mafia, yakuza, Sicilian Mafia, and Irish Mob.

 The activities of organized criminal groups are highly varied, and include drug, weapons, and human trafficking (including prostitution and kidnapping), art theft, murder (including contract killings and assassinations), copyright infringement, counterfeiting, identity theft, money laundering, extortion, illegal gambling, and terrorism.
 The complexity and seriousness of the crimes committed by global crime groups pose a threat not only to law enforcement but to democracy and legitimate economic development as well.

-American national and local street gangs will collaborate with organized criminal groups.
+American national and local street gangs may collaborate with organized criminal groups.